Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: AARL Scheduling Algorithm

-We trained AARL on a variety of traffic and interference matrices to ensure that it will make good decisions also for workloads unseen at training.
+We trained AARL on a variety of traffic and interference matrices to ensure that it will make good scheduling decisions also for workloads unseen at training.
 The training set comprised a uniform workload of packets with varying interference levels.
 However, as we demonstrate in the evaluation phase, the method performs well also on highly skewed workloads, e.g., when all the packets originate from 10\% of the BSs and are destined to 90\% of the BSs, or vice versa.
-Training is conducted over a period of several consecutive episodes.
-AARL converges the following way: First, AARL converges to a steady reward - each training run of an agent is sampled every 50,000 steps.
-After sampling, the best checkpoint of weights is taken by looking at the reward's function graph.
-The higher the plot, while being stable and not over-fitting, the better the checkpoint is.
-Second, AARL outperforms the greedy algorithm, as shown in Figure \ref{fig:reward-convergence}.
-When both of the steps are achieved, training is terminated.